zzzeek/sqla_tutorial/presentation/index.rst

 * ORM Query is unified with select(); can use select() to get ORM results
 * The Result set is unified between Core and ORM, results in both systems come back in the same way
-* asyncio API for Core and ORM is (surprisingly) on track, using a recently discovered approach to bridge async/sync APIs
+* asyncio API for Core and ORM is up and running, using a recently discovered approach to bridge async/sync APIs